Alkarin/town_picker/README.md

 The user should be able to enter to following data:
 1. Town name
 2. State (select from a dropdown)
+3. Zipcode (if you choose it to be useful)

 The app should display the following data on the screen:
 1. Town name